cturman15/ChanGWASlab/README.md

 In 2017, over 160,000 study participants across the cohorts have donated a DNA sample and 20,691 subjects have been genotyped as part of genome-wide association studies (GWAS) of twelve primary outcomes.
-However, these studies utilized six different GWAS arrays making it difficult to conduct analyses of secondary phenotypes or share controls across studies.
+However, these studies utilized different GWAS arrays making it difficult to conduct analyses of secondary phenotypes or share controls across studies.
 To allow for secondary analyses of these data, we have created three new datasets merged by platform family and performed imputation using a common reference panel, the 1,000 Genomes